 You can find a warming rack in almost all series offered by Weber.
 A warming rack is always a convenience feature that makes grilling more easy.
-For instance, I was in the mood to cook burgers and I didn’t want toasty buns.
-So, I placed the buns on the warming rack, which made them all nice and warm.
+For instance, If you’re in a mood to cook burgers and not buns you can place the buns on the warming rack, which will make them all nice and warm.
 Plus, if you want more cooking space, you can pile the food on the warming rack and add more to the grates.
-This will keep the food warm until the guests arrive.
+This will keep the food warm until served.
 The warming rack is also made of stainless steel and occupies 90 sq inches of space above the grates.

 The Grease Management System

 No matter what grill you buy, there’s always going to be a problem with the grease management system.
 Not because the system is faulty, because some people loathe the cleanup.
 I fall into this category.

 Alright, so Weber Spirit S-210 Natural Gas Grill, Stainless Steel’s grease management is quite easy.
 There are two components that help with the cleanup: The grease tray and the catch pan.
 Both are located way below the burners, so that the grease does not catch fire.
 The grease drops on to the grease tray and then slides into the catch pan.
 Both can be easily cleaned with a mild brush and hot water.

 The disposable grease tray slides right out of the cabinet.
 To remove the hassle of cleaning it, Weber has given the option to dispose the tray and use a new one in its place every time.